Kaboom242/quillquest-stories/Golemheart/Chapters/Book1-Chapter2-Echoes_of_the_Ageless_Realm.md

 "Then we might be walking into a situation far more significant than just an anomalous dungeon."
 Lin Xiu pulled out one of her clay tablets and began etching notes about the layline distortions, her fingers working automatically while her mind raced through possibilities.
 "The Ministry thought they were investigating a simple magical phenomenon.
 They have no idea they might have found a surviving piece of the pre-Cataclysm world."

-The implications were staggering.
-The Cataclysm had shattered the ancient magical traditions so completely that most modern practitioners believed the old powers were gone forever, their secrets buried under ten thousand years of gradual decline.
-If something from that era had survived intact, it would represent a treasure trove of lost knowledge—or a danger beyond current understanding.
+As they journeyed north, Lin Xiu found herself sharing more stories with Cairn—tales of her grandmother's lessons, the odd rituals, and the laughter that filled their cabin.
+Cairn listened with patient amusement, occasionally offering a dry comment or a gentle tease that made Lin Xiu roll her eyes and smile.
+The subtle ways he echoed her grandmother's mannerisms—never quite the same, but always familiar—were a comfort she rarely acknowledged aloud.

 The second day of travel took them off the main roads and onto forest paths that showed little sign of regular use.
 The trees here were ancient, their trunks thick enough that it would take several people holding hands to encircle them, their canopy so dense that even midday felt like twilight.
 The twisted laylines grew stronger with each mile, until Lin Xiu could see them without her spirit lantern, silver threads weaving between the trees like spiderwebs made of light.

 "The forest is unusually quiet," Cairn observed as they picked their way along a trail marked only by subtle differences in the spacing of trees.
 "I haven't heard a single bird or animal call in over an hour."

 Lin Xiu nodded, having noticed the same eerie silence.
 Even the wind seemed muted here, as if the very air was holding its breath.
 "Animals are sensitive to magical disturbances.
-If something ahead is powerful enough to reshape the laylines, it's probably powerful enough to make wildlife deeply nervous."
+If something ahead is powerful enough to reshape the laylines, it's probably powerful enough to make wildlife deeply nervous.
+Grandma used to say that the old places could hush a forest for miles."

+Cairn's response was a low, amused rumble.
+"And yet you still insist on walking straight into them."

 They crested a small ridge as the afternoon light began to fade, and Lin Xiu felt her breath catch at the sight that spread before them.
 In the valley below, five massive standing stones formed a perfect circle around what appeared to be a seamless hillside.
 Each stone stood at least twenty feet tall, their surfaces covered in intricate carvings that seemed to shift and flow when viewed directly.
 The twisted laylines all converged here, spiraling down into the earth at the center of the circle like water flowing into an unseen drain.